joey-ma/yoyoyojoe.github.io/docs/git.md

 :::note

 You have to enter a git commit message.
-If you do not enter a message, the commit will fail.
+If you do not enter a message, the commit will fail, and you will see:
 ```
 Aborting commit due to empty commit message.
 ```